YuheiSakaba/Hello-World/README.md

 # Hello-World
-This is an excitiing project by Hage.
+This is an exciting project by Hage.